vitkolos/notes-iuip/semestr1-erasmus/multi-agent-systems/exam.md

 		- static environment does not change during deliberation, time does not matter
 	- discrete vs. continuous
 		- discrete environment – limited number of distinct, clearly defined percepts and actions
 	- examples
 		- chess: accessible, deterministic, sequential, static or semi-dynamic (with a clock), discrete
 		- poker: inaccessible, indeterministic, sequential
 		- taxi driving: inaccessible, indeterministic, sequential, dynamic, continuous
-- finding a balance between reactivity and proactivity (so that we don't get distracted)
-- applications
+- MAS applications
 	- distributed problem solving
 	- agent-based modelling and simulation

-- Gama, Netlogo
+## Agent Architectures

 - reactive agent vs. cognitive agent
 	- cognitive agent can reason about the environment
 	- reactive agent can only move randomly and perform some reactive actions
 - practical reasoning
 	- action-oriented reasoning = process of deciding what to do (not what to believe or what is true)
 	- human practical reasoning
-		- deliberation – what state of affairs I want to achieve?
+		- deliberation – what state of affairs I want to achieve? (output = intentions)
-		- means-end reasoning – how do I get there?
+		- means-end reasoning – how do I get there? (output = plans)
+	- philosophical foundation: Bratman's theory of practical reasoning
 	- intentions in practical reasoning
 		- effort and resources put into achieving intention
 		- no conflict: intentions serve as a filter for adopting new intentions
 		- success tracking + persistance after failure
 		- possible – intentions are believed to be possible
 		- feasibility – not believed to never be reached
-		- …
-	- Bratman's theory
+		- under some circumstances, agents believe they will reach their intention
+		- agents need not intend all the expected side effects of their intentions
 - BDI architecture
 	- beliefs
 		- representation of the world
 		- possible incorrect and incomplete
+		- but consistent/rational
 	- desires
-		- our goal
+		- our goal (ideal states)
 	- intentions
 		- how to achieve the goal
 		- intentions lead to actions
 		- in a dynamic environment, we need to reconsider the intentions
-			- we need to find a balance, we cannot be to indecisive
+			- constraints: resources, time (in real-time envornments)
+			- two extreme strategies
+				- never reconsider
+				- reconsider constantly
-			- intention reconsideration – 3 commitment strategies
+			- strategies
+				- blind commitment – only reconsider after success / total fail (all plans have failed)
+				- single-minded commitment – also reconsider when intention becomes impossible
+				- open-minded commitment – explicit meta-level controller that decides if intentions should be reconsidered
 	- BDI goal-plan diagram (tree)
 		- list of all plans we can use to achieve the goal
 		- each plan consists of several atomic actions